MANSI-76/PblPythonProject/README.md

 # Attendence-management-Using-QR-Code

---> In this python project, student attenence will be gene rate using QR code
+--> In this project, for student attenence it will generate QR code

---> Firstly import the required libraries that is mentioned in the code.
+--> You need to import the required libraries that is mentioned in the code.

---> Now run the code to attend file to itegrate web cam of the device with your code, so that it can scan the QR Code generated.
+--> Then Run the code to attend file to itegrate web cam of the device with your code, so that it can scan the QR Code generated.

 --> Now run the genertor file which will generate the QR Code for the name that we will mention in CSV file.